merlinshabaj/grapher/README.md

                 updateLineWidthOnUniforms()
             }
     ```
-- Refcator this piece of code into a funciton or similar, it is used at least twice:
+- Refactor this piece of code into a funciton or similar, it is used at least twice:
 ```JS
 const maxRange =  Math.max(xMax - xMin, yMax - yMin)
 const newGridSize = calculateGridSize(maxRange)
 renderWithNewOrthographicDimensions(newGridSize)
 ```
+- Refactor eventListener section espeacially the latest code
+    - Squash and strecht function need refactoring a lot of duplication
+- Revise exact resolution calculation for stretch and squashing function.
+Current implementation probably isn't resilient enough

 ### Bugs
 - Zooming in and out still has limits that aren't handled